VladLerkin/family-tree-editor/docs/BUILD_ANDROID.md

 ## Troubleshooting

 ### "SDK location not found"
-- Create `kmp/local.properties` as shown in Prerequisites
+- Create `local.properties` as shown in Prerequisites
 - Ensure the path points to your actual Android SDK directory

 ### "adb: command not found"